Race programme – Sunday to Saturday

 Carrick Fleet

-wide – and, weather permitting, may also venture a short distance outside the harbour mouth, beyond Black Rock.
-Classes comprise Ajax, Shrimper 19, Sunbeam, Falmouth Working Boat, Falmouth Gaffer, St Mawes One Design, Piper OD / Rustler 24, and YTC.
-On Wednesday the Carrick Fleet compete in the Mainbrace Rum Race for prize bottles of rum.
+Falmouth Harbour is the 3rd largest deep-water harbour in the world, after Sydney and Rio de Janeiro.
+The Carrick Fleet races in the lower estuary – an area some 2 miles long by 1 mile wide – and, weather permitting, may also venture a short distance outside the harbour mouth, beyond Black Rock.
+Classes comprise Dinghies, Ajax, Shrimper 19, Sunbeam, Falmouth Working Boat, Falmouth Gaffer, Piper OD / Rustler 24, and YTC.
+On Wednesday the Carrick Fleet sail a long-distance race, the Mainbrace Rum Race.

-There will be a briefing for competitors on the evening of Saturday 6th August, followed by Competitors’ and Sponsors’ Welcome Drinks at the RCYC to include music, food and a Mainbrace Rum Bar
+There will be a briefing for competitors on the evening of Saturday 10th August.

 Presentation of Prizes